Rosine Just (Jung) & Jakob Just![]()

 The name Just The name Just has long occurred through most of continental Europe and the British Isles from where Just emigrants have introduced it to other parts of the world.
 The spread of location and across affiliations including Jewish and Christian hints at Jewish, Huguenot and Moravian Brethren dispersals over many centuries and into recent times.
 Names such as Juste, Justin, Jost, and Yost probably are variants, IGI suggests also Guest. |

 These families are without known relation to the Just family of Swiss origin primarily subject of this site or to each other.
-If there is any relation, it appears it would lie in continental Europe before 1800.
+If there are any relations, it appears it would lie in continental Europe before 1800.

-Friedrich Wilhelm Just 1803-69 & Friedrike Christiane Henriette Schubert (Just) 1813-89 from Neumark Silesia Thanks for much help given to site author 2006 from some descendants by request here unlisted.
-See also Biographical Index of South Australia 1836-1885 Vol II; SA BDM indices etc.
+Friedrich Wilhelm Just 1803-69 & Friedrike Christiane Henriette Schubert (Just) 1813-89 from Neumark Silesia to South Australia, descendants also New South Wales, Western Australia

-Riccardo Just b 1922 and Mira Bertocchi (Just) There is a Just family of Muggia province near Trieste, Italy, formerly Austria-Hungary.
+Riccardo Just b 1922 and Mira Bertocchi (Just) from Muggia province near Trieste to Australia There is a Just family of Muggia province near Trieste, Italy, formerly Austria-Hungary.
 Riccardo Just (d Muggia 1944) and Clementina nee Kellner had a son Riccardo Just 1894-1989 painter, poet and musician.
-His son Riccardo Just b 1922, painter and flamenco jazz guitarist, emigrated to Australia 1954 with wife Mira nee Bertocchi and children (thanks to son Bruno Just e-mails to site author 2003 and son Paolo Just 2004).
+His son Riccardo Just b 1922, painter and flamenco jazz guitarist, emigrated to Aust 1954 with wife Mira nee Bertocchi and children (thanks to son Bruno Just e-mails to site author 2003 and son Paolo Just 2004).
+More Others include persons name Just to Australia and New Zealand since 1945 from (as now known) Germany, Austria, Czechia, Slovakia, Denmark, Estonia, Lithuania and Poland, including Werner Otto Just d 1995 and Isolde Martha Just nee Plattner 1926-2008 emigrated to Aust 1952-5 from Germany, settled Morwell Vic, later Canberra.
+Also, Zenon Stanislaw (Stan) Just 1926-2014 settled Melbourne.